-Powerpoint Slides
+PowerPoint Slides

-Powerpoint slides of the lecture notes will be posted on D2L prior to each class.
-Students are encouraged to print these notes and bring them to class, as they should assist in note taking.
-The posted notes do not encompass all of the material presented in class, and do not include videos or class discussions.
-As such, they should not be considered sufficient in themselves to prepare for the examinations.
-Although related and sometimes overlapping, the material in the textbook is not tightly integrated with the lectures.
+The narrated PowerPoint slides of the lecture notes will be posted on D2L prior to each class.
+Students are encouraged to print these notes and use them when they listen to the narrated ppts, as they should assist in note taking.
+Although related and sometimes overlapping, the material in the textbook is not tightly integrated with the ppt lectures.
 These should be considered two separate sets of information, both to be mastered for the examinations.